-EDRS6726: Quantitative Methods in Education EDRS6023: Introduction to Qualitative Research EDRS6003: Mixed Methods Research in Education
+EDRS6726: Quantitative Methods in Education EDRS6023: Introduction to Qualitative Research

 MASTER OF EDUCATION [MEd] | LEADERSHIP IN EARLY CHILDHOOD DEVELOPMENT

 PROGRAMME OVERVIEW

 The Master in Education Leadership in Early Childhood Development (M.Ed.
 LECD) is offered through a blended modality.
 The programme is specifically designed for professionals in the early childhood development sector throughout the Caribbean.
 The programme aims to build leadership skills in participants from diverse backgrounds including those who work with children in the capacity of educators, administrators, child development specialists, social workers etc.